 People that have suffered sexual abuse as a child are at a high risk to deal with certain health issues later in life.
 Studies have determined that those that have suffered sexual abuse are at increased risk of suffering the following health issues.

 - Cardiopulmonary symptoms

 There is also the psychological trauma that clergy sexual abuse survivors have to cope with.
 Psychological trauma may not have the tangibility of a broken bone caused by sexual assault

 but it still can have very real detrimental effects both in the immediate aftermath and in the long term.
 Psychological disorders can have a negative effect on a person's physical health and can disrupt their relationships, careers, and life in general.
 The following are some common psychological issues clergy sexual abuse survivors face.

 Survivors have many and varied reasons for telling their stories of clergy sexual abuse.
 Some are motivated by a desire for personal closure.
 Others want to see justice done at long last.
 In our experience, nearly all want to help prevent clergy sexual abuse against other church-goers.

-At Dolman Law Group and Sibley Dolman, we believe there is no one, “right” reason to pursue a legal action for clergy sexual abuse.
-No matter what our clients’ reasons, our aim is to provide sound, sensible, honest, and straightforward legal advice that allows them to make the best decision about how to proceed, and what recourse to seek.
+At Dolman Law Group Accident Injury Lawyers, PA, we believe there is no one, “right” reason to pursue legal action for clergy sexual abuse.
+No matter what our clients' reasons, our aim is to provide sound, sensible, honest, and straightforward legal advice that allows them to make the best decision about how to proceed, and what recourse to seek.
 Among the options frequently available to them are: